oushujun/EDTA/README.md

 ## Other resources
 You may download the [rice genome here](http://rice.uga.edu/pub/data/Eukaryotic_Projects/o_sativa/annotation_dbs/pseudomolecules/version_7.0/all.dir/all.con).

-## Issues
+## Questions and Issues
-If you have any issues with installation and usage, please check if similar issues have been reported in [Issues](https://github.com/oushujun/EDTA/issues) or open a new issue.
+You may want to check out this [Q&A page](./wiki/Q&A-Home) for best practices and get answered.
+If you have other issues with installation and usage, please check if similar issues have been reported in [Issues](https://github.com/oushujun/EDTA/issues) or open a new issue.
 If you are (looking for) happy users, please read or write successful cases [here](https://github.com/oushujun/EDTA/issues/15).

 ## Acknowledgements
 I want to thank [Jacques Dainat](https://github.com/Juke34) for contribution of the EDTA conda recipe as well as improving the codes.
 I also want to thank [Qiushi Li](https://github.com/QiushiLi), [Zhigui Bao](https://github.com/baozg), [Philipp Bayer](https://github.com/philippbayer), [Nick Carleson](https://github.com/Neato-Nick), [@aderzelle](https://github.com/aderzelle), [Shanzhen Liu](https://github.com/liu3zhenlab), [Zhougeng Xu](https://github.com/xuzhougeng), [Shun Wang](https://github.com/wangshun1121), [Nancy Manchanda](https://github.com/nm100), [Eric Burgueño](https://github.com/eburgueno), [Sergei Ryazansky](https://github.com/DrHogart), and many more others for testing, debugging, and improving the EDTA pipeline.